NOW HIRING: We’re looking for lots of people to join us now in hourly paid roles across our logistics and manufacturing sites.Find out more

 When it comes to buying the products we sell to our customers, our Commercial team is where it all happens.
-From deciding what goes on our shelves, to negotiating prices, to processing payments, we play a huge role in Feeding the Nation and helping people get the food they need.
+From deciding what goes on our shelves, to negotiating prices, to processing payments, we play a huge role in making good things happen and helping people get the food they need.

 At Morrisons, we’re the single biggest food manufacturer in the UK, and the only retailer to operate our own processing sites.
 Which means we’re not just responsible for keeping our shelves stocked - we need to stock our manufacturing sites, too.

 As a true one-of-a-kind business, we curate, arrange and buy everything from raw materials like flour and meat to the products our customers pop in for every day.
 We negotiate prices and make sure we’re able to sell as much as we can.
 We look at product packaging and quality to help us decide where products will sit in our stores.

 And when you remember that each category is worth a percentage of our overall £12billion turnover from supermarket sales alone, the impact of each buying team is huge.